qgis/QGIS-Documentation/source/docs/training_manual/online_resources/wms.rst

 #.
 Load these layers into a new map, or use your original map with only these
    layers visible.
 #.
-Before starting to add the WMS layer, first deactivate "on the fly"
+Before starting to add the WMS layer, deactivate "on the fly"
    projection (:menuselection:`Project --> Properties... --> CRS` tab,
    check :guilabel:`No projection (or unknown/non-Earth projection)`.
    This may cause the layers to no longer overlap properly, but